Battle of Svolder: Composition of the fleets

 The Norse sources agree that Olaf Tryggvason fought against overwhelming odds in the battle.
 Fagrskinna, for example, says that he had "only a small force", and that the sea around him was "carpeted with warships" The sources which specify the number of warships all agree that Olaf Tryggvason had 11 vessels but they give various numbers for the allied fleets.
 Most sources cite the Danish and Swedish forces as equal in size, with the exception of Rekstefja.

 Though the sagas agree that Olaf Tryggvason had only 11 ships in the battle, some of them quote a verse by Halldórr the Unchristian saying that Olaf had 71 ships when he sailed from the south.
 The sagas explain the discrepancy by saying that some of the 71 ships belonged to Jarl Sigvaldi, who deserted Olaf, and that others sailed past the trap at Svolder before it was sprung.

+Ships by name

 The sagas describe three of the ships in Olaf Tryggvason's fleet.
 According to Heimskringla, the Crane was a large swift-sailing warship with thirty rowers' benches, high in stem and stern.
 It was commissioned by King Olaf and used as his flagship for some time.